Sydney residents bracing more COVID-19 cases, extended lockdown | Health

 Barilaro said he expected the stay-at-home orders to be "weeks in the making".
 New South Wales officials are scheduled to report daily case numbers at 11 a.m. local time (0100 GMT).

-"We haven't hit the peak," New South Wales state Deputy Premier John Barilaro told TV broadcaster Nine Network.
-"There is no reason to suspect anything less than the same numbers as yesterday, maybe a tad higher."
-State officials reported 112 new locally transmitted COVID-19 cases on Monday, the biggest daily rise for the entire country this year.

-Most concerning to health officials was the fact that many people were moving around in the community while infectious, a trend that is likely to see Sydney's lockdown extend beyond the scheduled end date of Friday.
-Barilaro said he expected the stay-at-home orders to be "weeks in the making".

-New South Wales officials are scheduled to report daily case numbers at 11 a.m. local time (0100 GMT).
 Around fifty venues, including a bank, clinic and a butcher, were listed overnight as places visited by infectious people, prompting officials to urge hundreds of people to test and isolate.
+An apartment building in the beachfront suburb of Bondi was locked down under police guard after eight occupants tested positive.

+"Police and security are ensuring that the provision of food and other services to residents, including daily welfare checks, is conducted safely throughout their 14-day quarantine period," state police said in an email.
+An Amazon.com Inc warehouse was temporarily closed for deep cleaning and some staff told to self-isolate after two workers tested positive, the company said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)